ga-wdi-curriculum/sinatra-and-activerecord/readme.md

 #### Questions

-Share your answers in this issue.
+Share your answers in [this issue](https://github.com/ga-wdi-lessons/sinatra-and-activerecord/issues/4)

 - What is the purpose of the `artist_data.rb` and `song_data.rb` files?
 - There are two enumerators in `seeds.rb`.
 What are they doing?
 - What is `require_relative` and why is it used in this file so many times in `seeds.rb`?
-  - What file(s) will we need to get this work?
-  - What file(s) will we need that aren't being required currently?

 ## Data Model